Top

 Kaplan Weiss LLP Sexual Harassment

-Sexual Harassment Attorney in Los Angeles
+Los Angeles Sexual Harassment Attorney

-Sexual harassment is any kind of unwanted, unwelcome or inappropriate behavior of a sexual nature in the workplace.
+Sexual harassment is any kind of unwanted, unwelcome, or inappropriate behavior of a sexual nature in the workplace.
 This includes many different types of offensive or inappropriate activities.
 It also extends equally to claims of same-sex harassment.
 The following is a list of some examples:

 • Offering employment benefits in exchange for sexual favors